Converting modules into bitstream format

 Emulation versus hardware

 I've been aware that emulation not always provides the real deal, and now testing out things makes it seem even more so.
 I was intrigued by the stereo panning and speed differences in OMF 2097 and did some more testing.
 I created a stereo test sample WAV and downloaded Cubic Player for DOS.
 The surprise was quite huge when I realized that DOSBox has a buggy GUS emulation: the sample was played in mono.
-Now I don't what exactly determines how a sound is played out, since the module files clearly had 50% of their stereo effect left, but in any case something was wrong.
+Now, I don't know what exactly determines how a sound is played out, since the module files clearly had 50% of their stereo effect left, but in any case something was wrong.

 Doing a quick search I found this Reddit thread where someone was wondering why GUS was always mono in DOSBox.
 A reply suggested it's a known bug and there's a fork of DOSBox addressing the issue.
 So I went to GitHub and cloned DOSBox-X. Surprisingly, it compiled without any errors and I got to test things out.
 Lo and behold, stereo in Gravis UltraSound worked, and the stereo expansion in OMF 2097 was wide again.
 It was all just because of buggy DOSBox GUS emulation.